harvspex/vimmit/README.md

 ## How to Vimmit ✌️🤮

-### Install: WIP
-...

-**NOTE:** Depending how you installed Python, you may need a different keyword to run vimmit. e.g. `py`, `python`, `python3`

-These examples use `py`, which will work if you installed Python using the Python install manager.

 ### First-Time Setup

+- Ensure that Python and vimmit are installed
-Navigate to your vimmit/ folder in a terminal window, and run `py vimmit` to begin first-time setup.
+- Run `py vimmit` to begin first-time setup

-After following the prompts, view a list of available systems with: `py vimmit --show-systems` or `py vimmit -s`
+- After following the prompts, view a list of available systems with: `py vimmit --show-systems` or `py vimmit -s`

-Download gamelists by running `py vimmit system1 system2 ... systemX --download` (or `-d`) with your selected systems.
+- Download gamelists by running `py vimmit system1 system2 ... systemX --download` (or `-d`) with your selected systems

 ### After Setup

-Run `py vimmit system1 system2 ... systemX` to roll a random game!
+- Run `py vimmit system1 system2 ... systemX` to roll a random game from the selected systems

-You can also run `py vimmit *` to roll all downloaded systems.
+    - You can also run `py vimmit *` to select all downloaded systems

-Games that you have already seen won't be rerolled.
+- Games that you have already seen won't be rerolled

-Run `py vimmit --help` (or `-h`) to view all available commands.
+- Run `py vimmit --help` (or `-h`) to view all available commands

 ## Blacklist